secmff/my_entry/README.md

 # Blendle Developer Operations Assignment #
 Entry by Mathijs M&ouml;hlmann.

 I've had a lot of fun doing this assignment.
 I took the opportunity to play around with redis cluster.
 This is a very new feature of redis (since 3.0) so I would not recommend using this in production yet.
+It gave me all kinds of trouble, but made it run in the end.

 ## The setup ##

 I've deployed the lamernews application onto six virtual machines.
 These are created via `vagrant`.
 I'm using ubuntu 14.04 with `virtualbox` on my development machine, but since I don't know what you are using I'm directing you to [the vigrant download page](http://www.vagrantup.com/downloads) for installation instruction for your platform.
 I'm using version 1.7.2.
+Note that it should also be possible to use `vagrant` with any other virtualization tool, but I haven't tested that for this setup.

 ## Using the code ##